 The Results: Making all their data accessible in one place greatly reduced uncertainty and compliance costs.
 Metabase has become a widespread tool across the company — BizDev, Operations, Product Management, Design, and other departments.

 "We installed Metabase in 5 minutes on AWS, and were able to use it immediately within the company.
 Once our analyst noticed that credit card re-orders dipped for two days in a row.
 Further investigation discovered a bug in a recent software deployment that was quickly corrected.
 Without Metabase, this would have likely taken longer to discover.
 "Gino Cordt

-N26 is Europe’s first mobile bank.
-N26 went live in the beginning of 2015, and allows customers to sign up for a bank account, manage their account, transfer money, maintain investments and more all from their mobile application.
-Originally just a fancy front-end for Wirecard, they since raised over $50M, received a European banking license, grew to over 160 employees and have more than 200,000 customers.
+N26 went live at the beginning of 2015 and allows customers to sign up for a bank account, manage their account, transfer money, maintain investments, and more all from their mobile application.
+Originally just a fancy front-end for Wirecard, they since raised over $50M, received a European banking license, grew to over 160 employees, and have more than 200,000 customers.

 Metabase has found widespread use within N26 – their top 10 most active users include Product Managers, Designers, and Marketers.

 Every once in a while, N26’s use of Metabase turns over an unexpected rock.
 One example occurred when an analyst noticed that credit card re-orders dipped for two days in a row.
 Further investigation discovered a bug in a recent software deployment that was quickly corrected.

 Without Metabase, this would have likely taken longer to discover.